ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 Overlays are styled text and images in your broadcast.
 If you don't see the Overlays window, you can show it by clicking the {% inlineicon overlays 45 graybutton %}Overlays Menu Button{% endinlineicon %} in the upper right corner of the Main Window, or through the Overlays menu at the very top of your display.

-There are six types of Overlays:
+There are seven types of Overlays:

 ## Text Overlays